Registered Name: Special Heather

 When she died, a part of me shattered.

 I cried for her.
 Whinnied for her.
 Walked the fence line, hoping to see her silhouette.
 They brought her blanket to me—I stood over it for hours, breathing in the last of her.
-My grief was not imagined.
-It was not ā€œanthropomorphic.ā€ It was real.
-Deep.
-And honored.

 The people at Unbridled never left me alone in that sorrow.
 They brushed me longer.
 Sat with me in the shade.
-They didn’t rush me to ā€œmove on.ā€ They let me remember.
+They didn’t rush me to “move on.”
+They let me remember.

 And in time… I made new friends.
 Marrazano.
 Miss Kitty.
 Together, we graze, groom, doze in the sun.
 We don’t compete.
 We don’t perform.
 We just are.
 And for the first time in my life, that is enough.

-Today, I am 24 years old.
+Now, I am 25 years old.
 I no longer race.
 I no longer breed.
 I am no longer for sale.

 I am Special Heather.
 I am seen.
 I am known.
 I am home.